 Microsoft uncharacteristically made the older “core fonts” freely available for download in both Windows and Macintosh formats from 1996 through 2002.
 That encouraged their widespread use, to the benefit of all Web users.
 Microsoft includes the fonts with Windows XP and Vista , and with versions of Internet Explorer and Office released since 2002.
 Apple includes them with Macintosh OS X. They’re now ubiquitous on the Web.
 If you somehow don’t have the “core fonts,” you can download them here.
 (Microsoft’s licensing terms specifically permit free distribution of the fonts in their original packages.)

 Microsoft acted in more typical fashion with the Vista fonts, making them officially available only to purchasers of Vista and Office 2007 (and later, Windows 7).
 But presumably because they expect the fonts to have widespread use, they provided a legitimate alternative way for Windows users to get them for free.
 The PowerPoint 2007 Viewer for Windows XP and 2000 includes the fonts, and also lets you view PowerPoint presentations without Microsoft Office.
 If you have Office XP or Office 2003, and you don’t share Microsoft’s sense of urgency about upgrading to Office 2007 or Office 2010, the Microsoft Office Compatibility Pack will update your software to read the latest formats for Word, Excel, PowerPoint files and also install the new fonts.
-However, the fonts included with these downloads carry a different version number from the fonts shipped with Vista.
+However, the fonts included with these downloads carry a different version number from the fonts shipped with Vista and later.
 I don’t know whether that matters.
 Regardless, either package is worth the time spent downloading (they’re 25.8 and 37 megabytes, respectively).
 The Vista fonts are quite attractive— except for the CRT caveat— and are increasingly used on Web sites.